-As a young woman, Evelyn traveled by train from her home on Nicomen Island to Baldonnel where she began her teaching career of 33 years.
+As a young woman, Evelyn travelled by train from her home on Nicomen Island to Baldonnel where she began her teaching career of 33 years.
 In 1945 she married Austin Hadland and they began their lives together and raised two sons Dale and Arthur on the family’s farm in the Baldonnel area.
 In 2016 the Hadland family lost their brother and son Dale due to a brain tumor.
-In memory of his beloved wife and because the Fort St. John Hospital was so good to Dale, Austin Hadland and family established an endowment fund in Evelyn’s name.
-Only the income earned is used to support the purchase of medical equipment and will continue to give back to help enhance the comfort and care to individuals for years to come.
+In memory of his beloved wife and because the Fort St. John Hospital was so good to Dale, Austin Hadland and family established an endowment fund in Evelyn’s name to support the purchase of medical equipment and will continue to give back to help enhance the comfort and care to individuals for years to come.

 AUSTIN HADLAND ENDOWMENT FUND

-Austin remembers the construction of the original hospital in 1931 which provided much needed healthcare and a safety blanket for the Hadland family with the birth of their children and for minor medical needs.
-The family came to appreciate the importance of local healthcare and the skill of the medical staff at the North Peace Hospital when Austin’s and Evelyn’s son Dale developed brain cancer in 1992, and survived another 24 years.
-It is with these memories that the Austin Hadland Endowment Fund was established to create a lasting legacy that will ensure the best health care is available for those who rely on the Fort St John Hospital.
+Austin remembers the construction of the original hospital in 1931, which provided much-needed healthcare and a safety blanket for the Hadland family for the birth of their children and for minor medical needs.
+It was not until 1992 when Austin and Evelyn’s son Dale developed Brain cancer that the importance of local healthcare and the skill of the medical staff at the North Peace Hospital was greatly appreciated.
+Dale went onto survive another 24 years, and it is with these memories that Austin Hadland established an Endowment Fund creating a lasting legacy and ensuring the best health care for generations to come for the community who rely on the Fort St John Hospital for their health care.

 ENERGETIC SERVICES ENDOWMENT FUND